Main Content

 When you have data in mini-batches, the software computes the metric for each mini-batch and then returns the average of those values.
 For some metrics, this behavior can result in a different metric value than if you compute the metric using the whole data set at once.
 In most cases, the values are similar.
 To use a custom metric that is not batch-averaged for the data, you must create a custom metric object.
 For more information, see Define Custom Deep Learning Metric Object.

-• deep.DifferentiableFunction object — Function object with custom backward function.
+• deep.DifferentiableFunction object — Function object with a custom backward function.
 For more information, see Define Custom Deep Learning Operations.

 • Custom metric object — If you need greater customization, then you can define your own custom metric object.
 For an example that shows how to create a custom metric, see Define Custom Metric Object.
 For general information about creating custom metrics, see Define Custom Deep Learning Metric Object.